jewelsofthought/neshama/site/posts/tol/old/tae/tae_questions.md

 If one mapped a Tree of Life onto that already existing web, it would provide a structure upon which to build another sort of interaction and transaction that is more attuned to US.

 The web already exists.
-The Tree of Life Network, which is a mapping of our coherence, doesn’t.
+The Tree of Life Network, which is a mapping of our coherence, doesn't.

 We believe that we will have more freedom once the basic necessities of life are taken care of.